thymol/thymol-node-server/README.md

     thymol -w <installation-path>/src/main/webapp/resources/thymol/petclinic.js  <installation-path>/src/main/webapp /WEB-INF/thymeleaf

- Where <installation-path> is the fully qualified path to the project installation directory (including "thymol.thymeleafexamples-petclinic").
+ Where &lt;installation-path&gt; is the fully qualified path to the project installation directory (including "thymol.thymeleafexamples-petclinic").

  Once the server has started, browse to http://localhost:3000/welcome - you should see the well known petclinic home page.